fnchooft/xl_digraph/README.rst

 About
 =====

-This is an Mnesia implementation of the core Erlang module 'digraph' from stdlib.
+This is an extension of the core Erlang module 'digraph' from stdlib.

 Installation
 ============